slamice/wri/fiction/hipsters/first-draft/ch05 - walk away from Renee.md

 "I don't know but it sounds like a heart thing to me.
 I got checked up and they said they it's nothing they can find or detect, and that I shouldn't worry about it."

-"You sure?"
+"You sure?
+Sounds serious."

-"Yea but you can never be too sure."
+"Yea, it's not a big deal they are rare and only last a second.
+But you can never be too sure."

 Selina coughed and clutched her chest.
 Her fits were minor asthma leftover from her childhood.
 "So annyoing..."